-Our existing portfolio of installations are now operational and generating income, resulting inan annual surplus being generated each year.
+Our existing portfolio of installations is operational and generating income, resulting in an annual surplus being generated each year.
 This surplus is enabling us to accrue interest in line with the timetables set out during our share offers and to make community benefit donations to the Low Carbon Hub CIC.